 HMRC’s rules are complex when it comes to claiming expenses, so in order to account for your expenses properly, you need to keep thorough and accurate records of everything being spent.
 Sole traders are legally bound to keep these records for a minimum of 6 years.

-Similar to limited companies, sole traders are able to claim back expenses incurred that relate directly to their business.
+Similar to limited companies, sole traders can claim back expenses incurred that relate directly to their business.
 As expected, expenses can only be claimed if they are ‘wholly and exclusively’ incurred in the performance of your business duties.
-You are able to claim expenses when filing for your annual self assessment, and should remember to not mix business with personal.
+You can claim expenses when filing for your annual self-assessment, and should remember to not mix business with personal.

 When setting up your sole trader business, you’ll need to register for Self Assessment and file a tax return annually at the end of the tax year (5th April).

 Did You Know?
 Self Assessment is a system that HMRC uses to collect income tax.
-After registering as a sole trader, you can expect to receive a letter in April explaining when and how to complete your first self-assessment form.
+Once you’ve completed your sole trader registration, you can expect to receive a letter in April explaining when and how to complete your first self-assessment form.

 Once registered, an online account for your business’ Self Assessment will be set up with your Unique Tax Reference number, which you will use for all correspondence with HMRC.